sagold/json-schema-library/README.md

 ### v8.0.0

-With version `v8.0.0`, _getTemplate_ was improved to better support optional properties and utilize existing core logic, making it more reliable.
+With version `v8.0.0`, _getData_ was improved to better support optional properties and utilize existing core logic, making it more reliable.
 Breaking changes:

 -   Renamed `JSONError` to `JsonError` and `JSONSchema` to `JsonSchema`
--   `getTemplate` only adds required properties.
-Behaviour can be changed by [getTemplate default options](#gettemplate-default-options)
+-   `getData` only adds required properties.
+Behaviour can be changed by [getData default options](#getData-default-options)
 -   Internal schema property `oneOfSchema` has been replaced by `schema.getOneOfOrigin()`
 -   Changed `unique-items-error` to point to error for duplicated item and changed data-properties
 -   Removed `SchemaService` as it was no longer used nor tested